 The credit profile of Tisséo Collectivités (A2 stable/Prime-1) reflects its very strong operating performance, sound governance and attractive territory with strong potential economic growth.
-Although the coronavirus pandemic has resulted in an economic shock and strained Tisséo Collectivités' operating revenue, its credit profile is supported by diversified revenue sources.
-The ratings are constrained by a high cost of debt, reflecting legacy transactions and a high debt burden, which will increase further on the back of its large multiyear fixed capital investment plan.
+The ratings are constrained by a high cost of debt, reflecting legacy transactions and a high debt burden, which will increase further on the back of a large multiyear fixed capital investment plan.
 Tisséo Collectivités' credit profile is also supported by the strong likelihood of extraordinary support from Toulouse Métropole (Aa2 stable) in the event that the issuer faces extreme liquidity stress.